openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 6: light off control

 disable/enable auto turn off the light
-Bit5: Disable auto turn off the light, after door/window opened to turn on the light.
-(1:Disable, 0:Enable)

-Notice: If bit2 is zero, this setting is useless.
-If the configuration No.9 is zero, this setting is useless.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtBit5: Disable auto turn off the light, after door/window opened to turn on the light.
+(1:Disable, 0:Enable)</p&gt <p&gtNotice: If bit2 is zero, this setting is useless.
+If the configuration No.9 is zero, this setting is useless.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |